Author Archives: Lewitwer

 One of the most useful perspectives I got this year was this:

 You’re (hopefully) aiming to build a set of skills, not fill a bag of tricks.
 Skills take time!
 If you’re looking for instant (or even quick) circus fabulousness, or a few pictures for your Instagram feed, book a private, sit in a hoop, take some photos, and call it a day.
-You won’t get much respect from our community, but maybe you don’t really care about that.
+You won’t get much respect from our community, but maybe you don’t really care about that – valid.

 Meaningful progressions in circus happen in months and years, not days and weeks.
 It doesn’t mean you won’t be frustrated by a slow streak, it doesn’t mean you’ll have peace about the pace of things, it doesn’t mean that nothing will come easily; it does mean that you understand that you will be trading instant results for lasting skills.
 It’s like fast food nibbles versus the slow food movement: one is quick, cheap, and unfulfilling, the other is slow, has depth, and makes your life infinitely richer.

+When you hear yourself wondering when you’re going to be able to wrap your leg around your head three times while spinning by one wrist and singing excerpts from “Aida”, remind yourself that it’s a marathon.
 Slow your roll, Sparkle Britches.
 Take a deep breath, take stock of the awesome progress you’ve already made (write it down!!!!!), and make sure you’re celebrating tiny milestones – you earned it!
 If you feel you should be progressing faster, check in with your coach and see what they think – your teacher may recommend supplemental training, direct you to resources, or raise an eyebrow and reassure you that you’re right on track.
 Wherever you are in your training, repeat like a mantra, “It’s a skill, not a trick.”, and let the awesomeness unfold.
 Over time.
 Love and pullups, Laura

 Let’s KonMari… Our Circus Lives?